magetsu002/quota/README.md

 The standalone Quota agent has also been verified with Desktop Commander, exposing all 26 tools through the relay.

-## Status

-Quota is an early working prototype.
-The core relay, agent, authentication, ChatGPT tunnel compatibility, and OAuth paths are working.

-Next focus: easier tunnel setup, service management, and multi-device UX.

 ## License

 MIT